SpecEyes: Accelerating Agentic Multimodal LLMs via Speculative Perception and Planning: Methodology

 \myparagraph{Phase~IV: Agentic Fallback.} Queries that fail confidence switching are routed to the full agentic model $\mathcal{M}_L$, which executes the complete stateful perception-reasoning loop:

 The agentic model retains full access to all tools $\mathcal{T}$ and performs multi-step reasoning at the cost of sequential latency $L_{\text{agent}}(q)$.
-By design, Phase~IV serves as a \emph{safety net}: routing low-confidence queries back to the full agentic pipeline substantially mitigates potential accuracy loss, even if a marginal performance gap relative to the baseline remains due to the imperfect nature of the gating mechanism.
+By design, Phase~IV serves as a \emph{safety net}: routing low-confidence queries back to the full agentic pipeline substantially mitigates potential accuracy loss, even if a marginal gap may remain due to the imperfect nature of the gating mechanism.

 \myparagraph{End-to-End Latency.} Let $\beta \in [0,1]$ denote the tool-free screening ratio from Phase~I and $\alpha \in [0,1]$ the cognitive gate acceptance rate from Phase~III.
-All queries incur the judgment cost $c_J$; only the $\beta$ fraction passing Phase~I additionally incurs the small model cost $c_S$; the remaining $(1-\beta\alpha)$ fraction forwarded to $M_L$ pays the full agentic cost $L_{\text{agent}}$.
-Therefore, the expected per-query latency under \ours is:
+All queries incur the judgment cost $c_J$, only the $\beta$ fraction passing Phase~I additionally incurs the small model cost $c_S$, the remaining $(1-\beta\alpha)$ fraction forwarded to $M_L$ pays the full agentic cost $L_{\text{agent}}$.
+Therefore, the expected per-query latency is:

 where $c_J + \beta c_S \ll L_{\text{agent}}$.
 When $\beta\alpha$ is large (\eg $\beta\alpha > 0.6$), the expected latency is dominated by the lightweight front-end cost, yielding substantial speedups over the purely agentic baseline.